Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for clients of various kinds

-- Acquired strong skills with Excel and PowerPoint
+- Achieved proficiency of Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020